About the LGPS

 10 reasons for joining the LGPS

-- A pension based on your final pay
+- A pension based on your career average pay

-- Your pension will increase in line with inflation
+- A pension payable for life when you retire that will increase in line with inflation

 - Voluntary retirement from age 60 (subject to reduction)

-- Option of tax free lump sum when you retire
+- Option of a tax free lump sum when you retire

 - Possible to retire at 55 and receive benefits immediately, with employer's consent (subject to reduction) or in full if made redundant or retired in the interests of business efficiency.